Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >No time.

 **Nemin:**
-Time and money are the biggest barriers, aren't they
+Time and money are the biggest barriers, aren't they?

 > **David Fried:**
 >They kind of have to be...
 Otherwise nothing would ever ship.